When: August 19 - Dec 3, 2019; Tues., Thurs., 12:00 - 1:15 pm

 Office Hours: After class, from 1:15 - 3:00 pm, or by appointment.

-This course consists of a series of lectures and discussions on the current status of physical processes that control fault slips and earthquakes.
+This course consists of a series of in-depth lectures, discussion and presentations of the current status of geophysical

 Additional material will be either handed out in class or made available on the course website.